 - Figure out how to work with and help Google-based startups, what perks to offer them, and how Google can incorporate their business.

 The duties, roles, and responsibilities listed above are what all Google APMs need to understand.
+If you're interested in gaining the skills to excel in this role then check out our product management certifications.

 Skills, Abilities, and Qualifications of a Google Associate Product Manager